simopt-admin/simopt/README.md

 * The `MATLAB` folder contains a previous stable version of the testbed written in MATLAB.

 # User Guide for SimOpt
-The main page for the GUI has all the options necessary to start working.
-At the top are the three ways to start working with an experiment.
+The main page for the GUI has all the options necessary to add an expirment.
+At the top are the three ways to create or continue working with an experiment.
 There are three main ways to start an experient, load from a file, cross-design an experient, or create an individual experiement.
 At the bottom, there is a frame containing all experiments.
 The expereiemnts are in different tabs, depending on if they are inidividual, a meta experiment (made from a cross design expereiment), or if they have ready to be Post- Normalized and plotted.